skx/yawns/README.md

 * 1 x DB server
     * Runs MySQL, along with memcached for storing login-sessions.
 * 4 x Web nodes.
-    * Each node runs Apache to serve the application.
+    * Each node runs Apache to serve the application, and static-resources.
     * Each node also runs HAProxy to handle load-balancing and SSL termination.

 Each of the four web-hosts has been configured with `ucarp`, such that one of them can claim a floating "master-IP".